tyulyukov/SnakeOnline/README.md

 # YdavOnline
-its my snake LAN client-server game based on winforms
+its my snake LAN client-server working on TCP protocol game based on winforms